Tacos, burrito bowls, and kid-friendly Turkish dinners — planned automatically for your family every week.

 Our AI is trained on thousands of authentic Turkish recipes but adapts them for home cooking.
 You can adjust the complexity and spice levels to suit your family.

 Absolutely!
-You can choose Turkish as your main preference, but mix in other styles like Mexican or Mediterranean for variety throughout the week.
+You can choose Turkish as your main preference, but mix in other styles for variety throughout the week.

 Yes!
 The Family Voting feature lets your kids vote on the Turkish meals before they go on the plan.
 If they vote "No", we swap it out instantly.